Moritz Oswald

-Moritz Oswald (born 5 January 2002) is an Austrian professional footballer who plays as a midfielder for Rapid Wien.
+Moritz Oswald (born 5 January 2002) is an Austrian professional footballer who plays as a midfielder for WSG Tirol, on loan from Rapid Wien.

 Career

 Oswald is a youth product of SC Perchtoldsdorf, and Rapid Wien.
 He began his professional career with their reserves in 2020, before debuting for their senior team in a 1–1 Austrian Football Bundesliga tie with Hartberg on 24 October 2021.
 On 8 February 2022, he signed a professional contract with the club until June 2025.

+On 3 September 2025, Oswald was loaned by Rheindorf Altach.

+On 24 August 2026, Oswald joined WSG Tirol on loan for the 2026–27 season.

 International career

 Oswald was called up to the Austria U21s for 2023 UEFA European Under-21 Championship qualification matches in June 2022.